 4. Vegetables and Fruits

 Berries, especially blueberries, are packed with antioxidants.
-Other good fruits to feed include bananas, apples, and melon; some dogs even like citrus.
+Other good fruits to include in your dog’s diet are bananas, apples, and melon; some dogs even like citrus.
 Don’t feed the pits, and avoid grapes and raisins, which can cause kidney failure when eaten in large quantities.

-Leafy green veggies are a much better choice than starchy foods such as grains and potatoes.
+Leafy green veggies are a much better choice for your dog’s diet than starchy foods such as grains and potatoes.
 Vegetables are more nutritious when fed cooked, but raw veggies, such as carrots, zucchini slices, and even frozen peas, make great low-calorie snacks.
-Non-starchy vegetables can also be included in your dog’s meals to increase the quantity you feed without adding significant calories.
+Non-starchy vegetables can also be included in your dog’s diets to increase the quantity you feed without adding significant calories.
 Cruciferous veggies, such as broccoli, are especially nutritious, but watch out: too much can cause gas.

 5. Healthy Leftovers